sinharitesh/lambda-container-app/README.md

-# Example SAM Container app for fastai
+# Example SAM Container Lambda app for fastai

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.